Vishv04/BidVault/README.md

 # BidVault Email Processing System

-This document provides detailed information about the email processing system in BidVault, including the Gmail API integration, scheduling mechanism, and deployment options.
+This document provides detailed information about the email processing system in BidVault, including the Gmail API integration, scheduling mechanism, and local setup.

 ## Table of Contents